frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-resource.md

 #### `name`

-A resource `SHOULD` contain a `name` property.
+A resource `MUST` contain a `name` property.
 The name is a simple name or identifier to be used for this resource.

 - If present, the name `SHOULD` be unique amongst all resources in this data package.
 - It `SHOULD` consist only of lowercase alphanumeric characters plus ".", "-" and "\_".